zCoreGroup/zcoregroup.github.io/_careers/b-cloud-architect.md

 - Experience with containerization and orchestration tools (e.g., Docker, Kubernetes).
 - Strong understanding of cloud security principles and best practices.
 - Excellent problem-solving skills and the ability to design scalable and resilient cloud architectures.
-- Effective communication skills and the ability to collaborate in a remote work environment.
+- Strong communication, soft skills and the ability to work effectively in a remote, collaborative environment.

 ### Perks and Benefits:
 - Competitive salary with performance-based incentives.